Last Updated: September 30, 2024

 Relationships

 The court documents released during the divorce proceedings revealed that Rose was attempting to take possession of all of his memorabilia, which represented high-value assets.
-After separating from his second wife, Pete began a relationship with Kiana Kim, a "Playboy" model.
+After separating from his second wife, Pete began a relationship with Kiana Kim, a Playboy model.
 This relationship sparked the creation of a reality show called "Pete Rose: Hits & Mrs." In 2011, Rose and Kim became engaged.

 Gambling

 Rose initially denied allegations that he had bet on baseball games while acting as a manager.
 After an investigation, many of Pete's associates were interviewed.
 These included bookies and bet runners.
-Eventually, investigators compiled a detailed account of Rose's gambling activities during 1987.
+Eventually, investigators compiled a detailed account of Rose's gambling activities in 1987.
 The investigation came to the conclusion that he had gambled at least $10,000 per day on baseball games, while others claimed that number was actually closer to $2,000.

 Although Pete continued to deny the allegations, he eventually accepted the fact that the MLB was placing him on an "ineligible list."
 This meant that he was banned from all forms of professional baseball in the future.
 MLB agreed not to publish any formal conclusions from their investigation, and Pete went into therapy for gambling addiction.